mmoser18/nzz_download/README.md

  -d,--download-folder <arg>   download-folder  [optional - default: %HOME%\downloads-folder will be used] -t,--target-folder <arg>     target-folder [optional - default: leave file in the download-folder (above)]
 ```

+## Building the application

+Just run the "typical" Maven install, i.e. `mvn clean install` to build the application.
+The generated run-able .jar can then be found in the project's target subdirectory as `<application>-<version>.jar`

+__A remark re. the build process:__

+For some reason the generation of an all-in-one .jar (i.e. a .jar-file that includes all application dependencies - which I generate to make it simpler to start and execute the jar instead of having to deal with dozens of additional .jars and their relative paths) first generates a tiny .jar which contains only the application's own class files.
+The presence of this .jar causes the generation of the all-in-one .jar later in the build to fail.
+So I added build steps to generate the second .jar under a different name, then to move the first .jar out of the way (by renaming it as `<jar-name>.jar.original`) and then renaming the all-in-one-jar as `<application>-<version>.jar`.
+If someone knows why the generation of that first .jar happens and has an idea or trick how to skip its generation in the first place, please let me know!